SnigdhaAthaiya/DFAS/README.md

  ## Input to the Tool
  Our DFAS implementations expect the asynchronous system to be specified as an XML file.
 We have developed a custom XML schema for this, closely based on the Promela modeling language used in Spin~\cite{holzmann2004spin}.
 The schema *SPECForward.dtd* is available in the *dat*  folder.
 The XML format allowed us to evaluate our approach on examples from different languages.

  We have manually translated each benchmark into an XML file, which we call a **model**.
 Details about the modeling decisions are present in the thesis.
+The folder *benchmark-sources* contains the original source code of the XML models.
+Users can compare the code of Promela models like *bartlett.pml* to the corresponding model *bartlett.xml* to understand the modeling language better.

  ## Downloading and Building the Tool